The definitive guide to streaming services in Ireland

 1. Netflix

-Price: €8.99 - €20.99 per month
+Price: €10.99 - €23.99 per month

 Netflix began its humble journey in DVD rental and sales, joining the streaming revolution when it first introduced streamable content to its subscribers in 2007.

-The streaming services we are now all familiar with have all been pioneered by, or at least have taken some inspiration from, this Streaming Colossus.
+The streaming services we are now all familiar with have all been pioneered by, or at least have taken some inspiration from, this streaming colossus.

 Offering

-Netflix has three distinct streaming plans in Ireland.
+Netflix has three main streaming plans in Ireland.
 All three include unlimited, ad-free programmes and films, and you can cancel at any time.
 However Netflix no longer offers any type of free trial period.

-The Basic plan is a relatively inexpensive €8.99 per month, which is hard to argue with when you take into account the sheer scale and bank of content that's now available to view.
-This plan however only allows you to stream on one device at any one time and does not include streaming in high definition (HD).
+The Basic plan is a relatively inexpensive €10.99 per month, which is hard to argue with when you take into account the sheer scale of content that's now available to view.
+This plan however only allows you to stream on one device at a time and doesn't include streaming in full high definition (HD).

-The Standard plan costs €14.99 a month and includes all of the above plus HD streaming and the ability to view on two devices simultaneously - handy for roommates sharing in college or couples at home.
+The Standard plan costs €16.99 a month and offers full HD streaming quality and the ability to view on two devices simultaneously - handy for roommates sharing in college or couples at home.

-The Premium plan, and coming in on the more expensive side of things at €20.99 a month, is certainly tailored towards families.
-Again this plan comes with all of the above but with the inclusion of 4K and HDR streaming and the option to stream content on up to four devices at any one time.
+The Premium plan comes in at a fairly hefty €23.99 a month, and is certainly tailored towards families. it offers 4K and HDR video quality and the option to stream on up to four devices at any one time.

 As well as being able to stream content from multiple devices, online or using the Netflix app, subscribers have the option to download episodes of their favourite shows to watch offline or while on the go - pretty neat.